TankMermaid/practical-bacterial-bioinfo/outline.md

 <img src="/img/seq-to-tax.png" width="75%">

-.center["Names" makes it easier to study a system and discuss results]
+.center["Names" makes it easier to study a system and discuss results.]

 ---